EmmanuelBeziat/git-multipull/README.md

 # git-multipull
 🚥 Script to pull multiple repositories at once.
-Version for maOS/Linux and Windows (using [CMDer]().
+Version for maOS/Linux and Windows (using [CMDer](https://cmder.app/)).

 ## macOS/Linux